anfibiacreativa/myapp-apollo-interceptors/README.md

 You can see the video of the talk in relation to this repo, here! https://www.youtube.com/watch?v=TbF0ImYVjnw

-EDIT: This is an extended version, implementing interceptors and AuthGuards!
+EDIT: This is an extended version, implementing interceptors and a basic AuthGuards example!

 ## Development server